12 Types of Owls in Connecticut

 They hunt daily, preying on small mammals, birds, and insects.

-In Connecticut, the Northern Hawk Owl can be found in forested areas near open fields, swamps, bogs, and other wetland habitats.
+The Northern Hawk Owl in Connecticut can be found in forested areas near open fields, swamps, bogs, and other wetland habitats.

 While not a common sight in the state, bird enthusiasts and nature lovers may still be lucky enough to spot a Northern Hawk Owl during migration or winter when they venture south searching for food.